rainbowsend/TIE-GCM-PDAF/README.md

   **Example**: `OUTPUT%RESULT_FILE_NAME_TAG="test"`

 ### OUTPUT%SAVED_FIELDS
-  List of quantities that are included in result file.
-Maximum supported number of quantities is 20.
+  List of quantities that are included in the result file.
+The maximum supported number of quantities is 20.

   **Type**: string array